yichifauzi/ConvertJavaTextureToBedrock/README.md

 Please reopen Minecraft after selecting the converted texture pack, because in the current version it seems to be a bug to reload the texture cache (Otherwise it's possible that you will have a mix between your previous and new texture pack, which can lead to appearance bugs that would not occur)

-If it crashed, it doesn't necessarily have to do with the texture pack and this converter can't do much
+If it crashed, it doesn't necessarily have to do with the texture pack and this converter can't do much if it should be a bug in Minecraft

 Some experimental conversions are disabled by default, but can be enabled if you want to try, but please be warned, it contains many bugs and may are not beautiful and may not usable:
 - UI